Overview for Cycling the Amalfi Coast

 Itinerary for Cycling the Amalfi CoastGo to top of page

-Once you get on the bike and get out from Vienty, you cycle towards the splendid medieval town of Amalfi on one of Italy’s most scenic coastal roads.
+On the first day of your trip you cycle towards the splendid medieval town of Amalfi on one of Italy’s most scenic coastal roads.
 In case you did not visit it the day before, you can stop at the idyllic village of Cetara, where you can enjoy a cup of coffee or a cappuccino at the little bar near the tiny port of the village, overlooking the colourful fishermen’s boats lying on the white sandy beach.
 You continue to Capo d’Orso, the highest point of the road which will reveal you the whole of the Amalfi Coast and Capri.
 You continue cycling down the beautiful winding road through lemon groves, forests and dramatic cliffs, until you arrive at Maiori.
 You soon reach Minori, with its nice little centre and beautiful seaside boulevard, and continue uphill towards Castiglione, where you have the choice of cycling up to marvellous Ravello or continuing to Amalfi where you can leave your bicycles at the hotel and then take a bus to Ravello.
 Once you arrive at Amalfi you have some time to rest until the evening, when a private boat will bring you to a nice restaurant located in a beautiful little bay nearby.

 Cycling for the day: 25-35 km, approx. 2,5 – 3,5 hours, ↑300m – 350m ↓550m – 600m